patrickdeyoreo/simple_shell/README.md

 3. handle special characters : ", ', `, \, *, &, #
 be able to move the cursor
 handle commands with arguments

-5. Simple shell 0.2
+3. Simple shell 0.2
 - Handle command lines with arguments

-7. Simple shell 0.3
+4. Simple shell 0.3
 - Handle the PATH

-8. Simple shell 0.4
+5. Simple shell 0.4
 - Implement the exit built-in, that exits the shell
 - Usage: exit
 - You don’t have to handle any argument to the built-in exit

-11. Simple shell 1.0
+6. Simple shell 1.0
 - Implement the env built-in, that prints the current environment

-22. What happens when you type ls -l in the shell
+7. Write a blogpost "What happens when you type ls -l in the shell"

 -Advanced
-2. Test suite
+0. Test suite
 - Contribute to a test suite for your shell

-4. Simple shell 0.1.1
+1. Simple shell 0.1.1
 - Write your own getline function

-6. Simple shell 0.2.1
+2. Simple shell 0.2.1
 - Write your own strtok function

-9. Simple shell 0.4.1
+3. Simple shell 0.4.1
 - handle arguments for the built-in exit

-10. Simple shell 0.4.2
+4. Simple shell 0.4.2
 - Handle Ctrl+C: your shell should not quit when the user inputs ^C

-12. setenv, unsetenv
+5. setenv, unsetenv
 - Implement the setenv and unsetenv builtin commands

-13. cd
+6. cd
 - Implement the builtin command cd

-14. ;
+7. ;
 - Handle the commands separator ;

-15. && and ||
+8. && and ||
 - Handle the && and || shell logical operators

-16. alias
+9. alias
 - Implement the alias builtin command

-17. Variables
+10. Variables
 - Handle variables replacement
 - Handle the $? variable
 - Handle the $$ variable

-18. Comments
+11. Comments
 - Handle comments (#)

-19. help
+12. help
 - Implement the help built-in

-20. history
+13. history
 - Implement the history built-in, without any argument

-21. File as input
+14. File as an input
-- Your shell can take a file as a command line argument
+- Your shell should take a file as a command line argument

 ## Authors
 * [Patrick Deyoreo](https://github.com/patrickdeyoreo)